 You can take the standard test if you have a cycle or if it is absent.
 If you have a menstrual cycle, your Nutritionist may recommend to track your hormone fluctuations over the course of one cycle – this is the DUTCH Complete Hormones with Cycle Mapping.

-For men: An imbalance in sex hormones may be present in low mood, anxiety, lack of motivation, hair loss, weight gain and fatigue.
+- An imbalance in sex hormones may be present in low mood, anxiety, lack of motivation, hair loss, weight gain and fatigue.